Process & Timeline

 For design inspiration, use our website’s home finder tool or Product Guide to explore floorplans that suit your lot and preferences.
 You can save favorites, compare designs, and view virtual tours.
 Visit our display homes in Queensland and New South Wales for a closer look at Coral homes.

-Knock Down Rebuild customers can book a free cost estimate with a New Home Consultant.
 We’ll review home design options, site considerations, and account for any existing structures.
 Make sure to provide your Land Title or Survey and contact your local authority for a diagram of your lot.

 Step 2: Tender

-At the appointment, we will review your home inclusions, detailed site plan, and design, including the front facade.
+At the appointment, we will review your home inclusions, site plan, and design, including the front facade.
 You can request changes and ask questions before signing the Tender.
 Take time to carefully review the Tender to ensure the design meets your expectations.

 Step 3: Contract